Extensional and intensional definitions: Extensional definition

 An extensional definition gives meaning to a term by specifying its extension, that is, every object that falls under the definition of the term in question.

 For example, an extensional definition of the term "nation of the world" might be given by listing all of the nations of the world, or by giving some other means of recognizing the members of the corresponding class.
 An explicit listing of the extension, which is only possible for finite sets and only practical for relatively small sets, is a type of enumerative definition.

 Extensional definitions are used when listing examples would give more applicable information than other types of definition, and where listing the members of a set tells the questioner enough about the nature of that set.

 An extensional definition possesses similarity to an ostensive definition, in which one or more members of a set (but not necessarily all) are pointed to as examples, but contrasts clearly with an intensional definition, which defines by listing properties that a thing must have in order to be part of the set captured by the definition.

-History
+Etymology

 The terms "intension" and "extension" were introduced before 1911 by Constance Jones and formalized by Rudolf Carnap.